drliptons/live-financial-data-with-dashboard/README.md

 ## Description

 This code is part of a larger project I'm currently working on to get and show real-time stock prices.
-The Data will be scraped from a financial website and be save into a CSV file.
+The Data will be scraped from a financial website and saved into a CSV file.
 Finally, the data will be cleaned and displayed on a dashboard.

 The dashboard will show real-time 7 stock prices.
 Stock name, current price, regular market price changes, and